 Buying from an auto dealership – The Declaration for a Dealer Selling a Motor Vehicle to Tribes (pdf) form must be used to document exempt vehicle sales to tribal persons.
 Auto dealers and tribal members must complete this certificate to document that the vehicle was sold to an tribal member and the vehicle was delivered to the tribal member’s Indian Country.

 Buying from a private party – Tribal members must complete the form Private Party Selling a Motor Vehicle to Tribes (pdf).
 Tribal members/citizens are required to certify that the vehicle was delivered to the tribal member’s Indian Country.
 An original signed copy must be submitted to the Department of Licensing with title application.

 When tribal lands are held in trust by the Federal Government, that property and the improvements on it are exempt from property taxes when owned by a tribe or its members/citizens.
 When land is owned by a tribe or its members/citizens in "fee" patent (as opposed to being held in trust by the Federal Government), the property is subject to property taxes.
 The tribe may apply for an “essential government services” exemption from the property tax for its land owned in fee.
 “Essential government services” is defined as "services such as tribal administration, public facilities, fire, police, public health, education, sewer, water, environmental and land use, transportation, and utility services."
 In 2014, the Legislature passed Engrossed Substitute House Bill (ESHB) 1287 to recognize "economic development" as an essential government service for the purposes of qualifying tribally owned property for property tax-exempt status.
 For more information, see our ESHB 1287 (Chapter 2017, Laws of 2014) page.
-Complete and submit a Declaration of Tribal Land Used for Essential Government Services.
+Complete and submit an Application for Tribal Property Used for Essential Government Services.